billtubbs/ml-data-utils/README.md

 ## Automating Simulink simulations

-This example shows how you can run Simulink model simulations from a Matlab script and capture the results as a table and/or csv file.
+This example shows how you can run Simulink model simulations from a Matlab script and capture the various types of simulation outputs as a table and/or csv file.

 ```matlab
 sim_model = "sim_test_model";